ihaji05/holbertonschool-unix/shell_redirections/README.md

-This script displays the content of /etc/passwd
+This script displays the last 10 lines of /etc/passwd